cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Get test tokens

-Refer to the previous section on how to [get Theta tokens](./first-steps.md).
+Refer to the previous section on how to [get Cosmos Hub Testnet tokens](./first-steps.md).
 This time, you use your Keplr address.
 It is the same one that Keplr shows you for Cosmos Hub.

 ## Detect Keplr